-Lung cancer forms in tissues of the lung, usually in the cells lining air passages.
-The two main types are small cell lung cancer and non-small cell lung cancer.
-These types are diagnosed based on how the cells look under a microscope.
+The two main types of lung cancer are non-small cell lung cancer and small cell lung cancer.
+The types are based on the way the cells look under a microscope.
+Non-small cell lung cancer is much more common than small cell lung cancer.
 Mesothelioma is cancer in the tissue that lines the chest cavity and covers the lungs.

 At Huntsman Cancer Institute, cancers of the lung and chest cavity are treated by a team of specialists, including surgeons, medical oncologists, radiation oncologists, nurses, social workers, dietitians, and other professionals.
 Learn more about our Lung Cancer Program.

 - Stop using tobacco and avoid secondhand smoke.
-Tobacco smoke causes most cases of lung cancer and is by far the most important risk factor.
+Tobacco smoking is the most common cause of lung cancer.
+Lung cancer is the leading cause of death from cancer in the U.S. and the number of deaths from lung cancer in women is increasing.
 Harmful substances in smoke damage lung cells.
 That's why smoking cigarettes, pipes, or cigars can cause lung cancer and why secondhand smoke can cause lung cancer in nonsmokers.
 The more a person is exposed to smoke, the greater the risk of lung cancer.
 Learn more about quitting smoking and tobacco use.

 - Learn about radon.
 Radon is a radioactive gas that you cannot see, smell, or taste.
 It forms in soil and rocks.
 People who work in mines may be exposed to radon.
 In some parts of the country (including Utah), radon is found in houses.
 Radon damages lung cells, and people exposed to radon over long periods of time are at increased risk of lung cancer.
 The risk of lung cancer from radon is even higher for smokers.
 Radon test kits are available for a low cost at www.radon.utah.gov.
 It includes supplies to do a 48-hour test for the gas as well as the cost of having it processed at a lab and receiving test results.
 Those without web access can call 1-800-324-5928.
 Learn more about radon from HCI's Dr. Wallace Akerley on The Scope radio.